intershop/intershop-pwa/docs/guides/customizations.md

 There is also a virtual theme `all` that can be used to always override a specific file.
 However, the `all` theme cannot be used in combination with other themes.
-If a theme specific override is available next to an override for `all`, the specific override will be chosen.
+If a theme-specific override is available next to an override for `all`, the specific override will be chosen.

 As an example, imagine the following files/overrides exist: